NEXUS SYSTEM Overview

 Flexible configuration in industry standard

 Each Nexus system consists of one or more so-called base devices.
 These are based on the industry standard 19" subrack, in which up to 21 plug-in cards can be inserted on one level.
 The cards can be freely combined to represent exactly the functions you need at a certain position.
-Subracks are available with 1 - 5 levels (3 - 15 HE in the control cabinet), a 1-HE version with 6 slots is also available.
+Subracks are available with 1 - 5 levels (3 - 15 RU in the control cabinet), a 1-RU version with 6 slots is also available.

 Two power supplies can be used at each level.
 These can be connected to one or two phases on the connection side to provide redundancy and maintain function even if one phase of the power supply fails.